saltstack/salt/doc/topics/releases/nitrogen.rst

 Grains Changes
 ==============

-- The ``os_release`` grain has been changed from a string to an integer.
+- The ``osmajorrelease`` grain has been changed from a string to an integer.
-  State files, especially those using a templating language like Jinja may need to be adjusted to account for this change.
+  State files, especially those using a templating language like Jinja, may need to be adjusted to account for this change.
 - Add ability to specify disk backing mode in the VMWare salt cloud profile.

 State Module Changes